ivanzvonkov/ml-papers/Cyclical-Learning-Rates/README.md

 ![CLR on GoogLeNet](assets/CLRonGoogLeNet.png)

-Better results were achieved with faster convergence on many state-of-the-art architectures at the time using one of the proposed CLR techniques,
+Better results were achieved with faster convergence on many state-of-the-art architectures at the time using one of the proposed CLR techniques.

-Author considered doing a theoretical analysis of this technique and testing it out on Recurrent Neural Nets (RNNs).
+For future relevant work, the author considered doing a theoretical analysis of this technique and testing it out on Recurrent Neural Nets (RNNs).